Rosier year-end seen for Indian pharma thanks to faster U.S. approvals

 Several Indian drugmakers have faced FDA sanctions in the last few years, due to quality-control issues at their manufacturing plants, as the agency increased scrutiny of generic companies.

-Many, including India’s largest drugmaker Sun Pharmaceutical Industries Ltd (SUN.NS), are still struggling to fix issues with their plants.
+Many, including India’s largest drugmaker Sun Pharmaceutical Industries Ltd, are still struggling to fix issues with their plants.
+(Editing by David Holmes)